goderich/dissertation/dissertation.md

 Plngawan lacks a /q/ phoneme, but preserves the distinction between /s/ and /c/.
 It is the only dialect to have an alveolar approximant phoneme /ɹ/ distinct from other approximants.
 This phoneme contrasts with /r/, phonetically an alveolar tap, or more rarely a trill.
 Both phonemes have no restrictions on where in a word they can appear.

 Plngawan voiced obstruents /b/ and /g/ may be realized as either plosives [b] and [g] or fricatives [β] and [ɣ], respectively.
 The fricative pronunciation tends to occur in intervocalic position.
 Li [-@li1985, p.
-700] wrote that all Atayal dialects except Plngawan pronounce /b/ and /g/ as fricatives, however in my fieldwork I have also encountered plosive pronunciations from speakers of C'uli' (@sec:culi-consonants) and Skikun (@sec:skikun-consonants).
+700] wrote that all Atayal dialects except Plngawan pronounce /b/ and /g/ as fricatives, however in my fieldwork I have also encountered plosive pronunciations from speakers of Klesan (@sec:culi-consonants) and Skikun (@sec:skikun-consonants).

 The phoneme /h/ is not as strongly pharyngeal as in other Atayal dialects, and appears to be merging with /x/.
 During my fieldwork, I noticed that the difference between /h/ and /x/ is not always very clear, and /h/ is sometimes pronounced as a velar fricative [x], especially before high or mid vowels.
 The speakers themselves do not always differentiate between them reliably.
 The two phonemes are more clearly distinguished in word-final position.
 The phoneme /h/ can also be realized as a pharyngeal [ħ] or glottal fricative [h].